-Identity is concerned largely with the question: “Who are you?”
+Identity is largely concerned largely with the question: “Who are you?”
 What does it mean to be who you are?
 Identity relates to our basic values that dictate the choices we make (e.g., relationships, career).
 These choices reflect who we are and what we value.
-For example, we can assume that investment banker values money, while the college professor values education and helping students.
+For example, we can assume that the investment banker values money, while the college professor values education and helping students.
 However, few people choose their identities.
-Instead, they simply internalize the values of their parents or the dominant cultures (e.g., pursuit of materialism, power, and appearance).
-Sadly, these values may not be aligned with one’s authentic self and create unfulfilling life.
+Instead, they simply internalize the values of their parents or the dominant cultures (e.g., the pursuit of materialism, power, and appearance).
+Sadly, these values may not be aligned with one’s authentic self and create an unfulfilling life.
 In contrast, fulfilled people are able to live a life true to their values and pursue meaningful goals.
 Lack of a coherent sense of identity will lead to uncertainty about what one wants to do in life.

 Identity may be acquired indirectly from parents, peers, and other role models.
 Children come to define themselves in terms of how they think their parents see them.
 If their parents see them as worthless, they will come to define themselves as worthless.
 People who perceive themselves as likable may remember more positive than negative statements.

 Psychologists assume that identity formation is a matter of “finding oneself” by matching one’s talents and potential with available social roles.
 Thus, defining oneself within a social world is among one of the most difficult choices a person ever makes.
 In the face of identity struggle, many end up adopting darker identities, such as drug abuse, compulsive shopping, or gambling, as a compensatory method of experiencing aliveness or staving off depression and meaninglessness.

 What constitute the true self?
 The ultimate goal for individuals is to develop and nurture those choices that are consistent with their true self.
 To deny the true self is to deny the best within us.
 To find more happiness in life means to live in harmony with one’s true self.